readyyyk/terminal-todos-go/README.md

 _duration format is: {\_}h{\_}m (for example 12h30m, or 1h1m, but not 1d12h)_

+_for lines with spaces use "" for exmaple "buy bread, milk, smth else"_

 > Command `command` complete for Linux

 > Calling command `command` on windows causes program sleeping, you should stop program with `Ctrl + C`, but `todos` is set.